basehub-ai/nextjs-blog/README.md

 After creating an account, create a new blank **repository** from the [dashboard](https://basehub.com/) and assign to it any name of your liking.

 ### Step 2.
-Create new document
+Create new Document Block

-The [document](/#) defines the data structures of your application/websites.
-The structures are flexible and you can tailor them to your needs.
+The [Document Block](https://basehub.com/docs/basics/content-modeling-with-blocks#document) is like a page inside BaseHub.
+For example, if you have your Homepage, your About Page, your Pricing Page, these would all be Document Blocks, with nested blocks for things like Text, Images, etc.

+Document Blocks have a structure that can’t be reused across the Repository—it’s a “singleton”.

-For this example you need to create a document that defines an author and a post collection with its content type, you can call it **Blog**.
+For this example you need to create a Document Block that defines an author and a post collection with its content type, you can call it **Blog**.
 Once you have created the document, you can add fields to it.
 Likes components, collections, nested pages, rich text, media, etc.

 #### Create an `Authors` collection with its content type